 For many people, their first European vacation tends to focus on major cities in a variety of countries – London, Amsterdam, Paris, Rome, Berlin, etc. While this is totally doable and will give you a great sense of the continent, there are a ton of unique off the beaten path places that are well worth checking out by sticking to just one region or moving a bit slower.

 On my first trip to Europe, I loosely followed suggestions found in Rick Steve’s Europe Through the Backdoor guide book.
 He has a great way of finding unique accommodation options and cute towns that aren’t so well known, but that are wonderful to visit.
 I moved around a ton, but always felt like I had spent enough time in each destination.
-In a 3 week trip I managed to fit in: Paris, Amsterdam, Rhine River, Berlin, Prague, Cesky Krumlov, Budapest, Krakow, Vienna and Interlaken in Switzerland before returning to Paris to fly home.
+In a 3 week trip I managed to fit in: Paris, Amsterdam, Rhine River, Berlin, Prague, Cesky Krumlov, Budapest, Krakow, Vienna and Switzerland before returning to Paris to fly home.

 With children, it’s often best to move a little bit slower.
 Plan at least 2-3 days per destination before moving on.
 In most major cities in Europe there are plenty of child friendly opportunities available from “Family Trail” guides at museums to an abundance of playgrounds even in the city center.

 If you aren’t sure where to go, check out a few itineraries online with established tour companies to see what places they provide their clients.
 Europe is a fascinating continent with so much to offer visitors that it is very easy to spend your entire trip in just one country or region, so don’t feel like you have to see it all in one go.